Infineon/merus-audio-amp-hat-zw/merus_linux_audio_driver_pi4/README.md

 - Follow the process covered on the [app note](https://www.infineon.com/dgdl/Infineon-KIT_40W_AMP_HAT_ZW-ApplicationNotes-v01_00-EN.pdf?fileId=5546d4626eab8fbf016eef808ad46be9)

 # Steps sum-up
-1 - You will need a working Raspbian distribution (you can burn [Raspbianmerusamp.img from this link](link) ) and a Linux host machine (e.g. Ubuntu).
+1 - You will need a working Raspbian distribution (you can burn [Raspbianmerusamp.img from this link](https://www.raspberrypi.org/downloads/raspbian/) and a Linux host machine (e.g. Ubuntu).
+The SD card should have been booted at least once on the Raspberry pi.

 2 - `git clone https://github.com/Infineon/merus-audio-amp-hat-zw.git`